radish-es/casebook-property/content/cases/kosicki.md

 land in dispute is owned by a municipality and would be used for a public park.
-This case was argued before the trial judge and in this court on the footing that the ordinary principles of adverse possession law applied.]{.underline} The application of those principles to the evidence and the trial judge's findings of fact justify extinguishing the Town's title to the ploughed strip and the laneway.
+This case was argued before the trial judge and in this court on the footing that the ordinary principles of adverse possession law applied.* The application of those principles to the evidence and the trial judge's findings of fact justify extinguishing the Town's title to the ploughed strip and the laneway.